 As a therapist, I am fascinated by people's stories.
 I love helping people discover patterns in their lives that are unproductive and develop new behaviors that will give them the life they seek.
 My favorite experience is when a client says to me, "I never thought of it that way.
 That makes a lot of sense."

-Make a commitment to engage in your life, achieve your goals, and enjoy the journey.
+Make a commitment to fully engage in your life, achieve your goals, and enjoy the journey.
 Your time is too precious to waste.

 Do you procrastinate -- put off doing things that you know are important and will benefit you?